Makhir of Narbonne: Bnei Makhir and Carolingian dynasty

-Arthur Zuckerman maintains that Makhir was actually identical with Natronai ben Habibi, an exilarch deposed and exiled in a dispute between two branches of the family of Bostanai in the late eighth century.
-Zuckerman further identified Makhir (Natronai) with a Maghario, Count of Narbonne (actually Viscount), and in turn with an Aymeri de Narbonne, who lived in the 12th century but whom heroic poetry makes father of William of Gellone (died 813).
-This William was subject of at least six major epic poems composed before the era of the Crusades, including Willehalm by Wolfram von Eschenbach, (who also, in another work, was a chronicler of the search of the Grail).
+Arthur Zuckerman maintains that Makhir was identical with Natronai ben Habibi, an exilarch who was deposed and exiled from Lower Mesopotamia in a dispute between two branches of the Bostanai family in the late eighth century.
+Zuckerman further identified Makhir (Natronai) with a Maghario, Count of Narbonne (actually viscount), and in turn with an Aymeri de Narbonne, who lived in the 12th century but whom epic poetry makes father of William of Gellone (died 813).
+This William was the subject of at least six major epic poems composed before the era of the Crusades, including Willehalm by Wolfram von Eschenbach, (who also, in another work, was a chronicler of the search for the Holy Grail).

 The historical William, i. e.
-William I, Count of Toulouse led Frankish forces at the fall of Barcelona in 803.
-The account of the campaign in Ermold Niger's Latin poem dates the events, as Zuckerman says, according to the Jewish calendar and portrays William, again according to Zuckerman's interpretation, as an observant Jew.
+William of Gellone, Count of Toulouse led Frankish forces at the fall of Barcelona in 803.
+The account of the campaign in Ermoldus Nigellus's Latin poem dates the events, as Zuckerman says, according to the Jewish calendar and portrays William, again according to Zuckerman's interpretation, as an observant Jew.
 Count William was actually the son of the Frankish Count Theoderic and in 806 became a monk.
-In another identification, Zuckerman concludes that Theoderic was none other than Makhir, and that the well-documented descendants of Theoderic embodied a dynasty of Franco-Judeic kings of Narbonne, representing the union of the lineage of the exilarchs with Carolingians.
+In another identification, Zuckerman concludes that Theoderic (Todros) was none other than Makhir, and that the well-documented descendants of Theoderic embodied a dynasty of Franco-Judeic kings of Narbonne, representing the union of the lineage of the exilarchs with Carolingians.

-However, this underlying chain of identifications has been shown to be flawed, a negative opinion shared by other scholars, while the broader suggestions of a Jewish principality in Southern France have likewise been disputed.
-Zuckerman's use of sources and analytical approach have also been criticized.
+However, this underlying chain of identifications has been shown to be flawed, a negative opinion shared by other scholars, while the broader suggestions of a Jewish principality in Occitano-Romance-speaking regions (now southern France) have likewise been disputed.
+Zuckerman's use of sources and analytical approach has also been criticized.